leonardpasi/card-game-vision/README.md

 # card-game-vision

-🚧 Work in Progress : this project is in the process of being "revived"

 ## Overview

-This work was completed in **2021** as a graded project for the EPFL Image Analysis and Pattern Recognition course, taught by Prof. Jean-Philippe Thiran.
+This repo contains a "revived" version of a **2021** graded project for the EPFL Image Analysis and Pattern Recognition course, taught by Prof. Jean-Philippe Thiran.
 The final grade was **5.75/6**.

 In short, the goal is to predict the outcome of a new unseen card game, given noisy pictures of the rounds of several card games (with handwritten digits) as a training set.
 One such picture is displayed below.
 A detailed description of the project and its requirements is given at `\docs\project_requirements.md`